 Addiction research is increasingly investigating a variety of brain chemicals in a bid to further understanding of the disease, and with the aim of producing pharmacotherapies to help prevent and treat drug addiction.

 Sarah’s results suggest that pharmacotherapies that increase serotonin levels could be investigated as a way of preventing drug addiction.
 While her research focused on the drugs cocaine and MDMA (the active ingredient in ecstasy), she says the findings are applicable to a wide range of drug addictions.

 This study was conducted at Victoria University of Wellington, under the supervision of Professor Susan Schenk and Professor Bart Ellenbroek from the School of Psychology.

-Sarah graduated with a Doctor of Philosophy in Psychology on Thursday 11 December.
+Sarah will graduate with a Doctor of Philosophy in Psychology on Thursday 11 December.